Return to Index Page

 A few friends and I went to the Georgia Renaissance Festival and had a great time.
 The kids really enjoyed the costumes and games and got their faces painted too.
 I enjoyed a turkey leg and the Dexter Tripp show.
 It was crowded, but not too hot this time around.

 The 2nd KP Party at the Loft was great.
 There were three good shows and the music was very enjoyable.
 I enjoyed taking pictures and making new friends.
-The gallery is posted, just click on the picture. (password = "teddybear").
+The gallery is posted, just click on the picture.
+(Write me for the entry code).

 There was a conflicting event that night, that split the expected audience which was really unfortunate: But there were still plenty of cool people.
 Also on the plus side, they had repaired the storm damage and there was more seating and the place looked nicer.